bookio/client/docs/roadmap.md

 Both the user and the customer should be able to make a reservation.
 The user through the Desktop and the customer through the Mobile interface.
 To make a reservation as a customer no registration should be required.
 A customer database should be built in the background, adding more data about the customer when new data gets known.

 ###Send Confirmations
-After a reservation is made a confirmation should be sent to the customer via e-mail, SMS, Twitter, Facebook.
-(E-mail enough for 1.0?)
+After a reservation is made a confirmation should be sent to the customer via e-mail.
+(SMS, Twitter and Facebook added in later versions)

 ###Search and Find
 The user should be able to search for everything in a "Google-style" search.
 The search result can be a: